Emergencies

 • Practicing and/or boasting about fighting or combat

 1. Encourage them to make an appointment with a counselor.
-Tell them that over 10% of ASU employees seek CFS services each year.
+Let them know that more than 1 in 10 App State employees seek CFS services each year.

 2. Offer to come in with them to see a counselor.